 Shift your weight into your right heel as you push your hips back, bending your right knee while leaving your left leg straight.
 With your left hand, reach for your right foot as you sit back into the lateral squat.

-Then drive through your right foot to reverse the movement, pushing you back up to center.
+Then drive through your right foot to reverse the movement, pushing back up to center.

 Repeat this movement on the left leg, reaching for your right hand towards your left toes as you bend your left knee.

 Muscles Warmed Up: Quads, glutes, ankles, calves, core, shoulders and arms.
-Also the extension of arms overhead, above your heart, will raise your heart rate.
+The extension of arms overhead, above your heart, will raise your heart rate.

 Trainer Tip: Toes follow hips; your toes should pivot with your hips.